 Some of the factors that might increase the risk of colorectal cancer include older age, low-fiber diet, a sedentary lifestyle, diabetes, smoking, alcohol, obesity, family history of colorectal cancer, radiation therapy for cancer, having ulcerative colitis and irritable bowel disease.

-Colonoscopy screening is an exam used to detect changes or abnormalities happened in the large intestine both colon and rectum.
+Colonoscopy screening is an examination used to detect changes or abnormalities that happened in the large intestine.
 During the procedure, a long, flexible tube (colonoscope) is placed into the rectum.
-A small video camera at the tip of the tube allows the doctor to view the inside of the whole colon.
-Any polyps found during the screening can be removed during the procedure, and often times tissue samples or biopsies are taken instead.
-A colonoscopy is painless, but certain patients are given a mild sedative to cool them down.
+A small video camera at the tip of the tube allows the doctor to view the lumen of colon.
+Any polyps found during the screening can be removed during the procedure, and often tissue samples or biopsies are taken instead.
+A colonoscopy is painless, but certain patients will be given a mild sedative to cool them down.
 Before the actual screening, the patients may be given laxative fluid to clean out the colon.
-Complications are, bleeding and perforation, but it is very low, with the risk of 1% or less only.
+The complications include bleeding and perforation, but it is very low, with the risk of 1% or less only.

 While there are available treatments for colon cancer, it is advisable to go for a colon screening to catch early signs of cancer.
 A colonoscopy helps to identify polyps before they become cancerous, as well as detecting colon cancer during its early stage while the chance to cure is high.
 It is not clear why colon cancer develops in certain people but not others.